 Compared to traditional learners, many younger kids with dyslexia are very delayed in writing.
 The reasons for this are poor spelling skills (spelling skills come after reading skills) and sometimes dysgraphia limits a child’s ability to physically write.

-Best Writing Programs for the Elementary Years
+Best Writing Curriculum for the Elementary Years

 WriteShop Junior: Our kids have LOVED using the WriteShop Junior program.
 It is full of engaging writing projects and is taught systematically which my kids appreciate.
 It gives my kids the tools to learn the foundational skills of brainstorming, organizing, and editing in a wide variety of writing genres.
+It is somewhat parent intensive so if you are still busy with little ones and remediating reading, wait a few years to start this.

 Teaching Literature During the Elementary Years

 We cover literature study during the elementary years solely by reading good books.
-I actually covered the idea of incorporating quality read aloud time into your days in my post on choosing a homeschool history curriculum since many of these good books can cover History study as well.
+I actually covered the idea of incorporating quality read-aloud time into your days in my post on choosing a homeschool history curriculum since many of these good books can cover History study as well.

 Language Arts Curriculum in Middle School